Accreditation Outside the U.S.

 We take an active role in the global quality assurance process for STEM education programs through numerous agreements with organizations worldwide.
 These include Mutual Recognition Agreements (MRAs) and Memoranda of Understanding (MOUs).
 Please read about ABET’s international activities for detailed information about MRAs and MOUs.

 We will conduct an accreditation review outside the U.S. only with explicit permission from all applicable national education authorities in that program’s country or region.
-In order to seek accreditation by ABET, programs outside of the U.S. must have each appropriate education authority, recognition or accreditation agency complete a Request for Approval form to be submitted with the formal Request for Evaluation.
+In order to seek accreditation by ABET, programs outside of the U.S. must have each appropriate education authority, recognition or accreditation agency complete a Request for Acknowledgement form to be submitted with the formal Request for Evaluation.

 The ABET accreditation process for programs located outside of the United States (U.S.) is identical to the accreditation process for programs within the U.S.

 For detail on accreditation costs, see the Fee Schedule for programs outside the U.S.

 We encourage you to pay close attention to these fees in particular:

 - Reimbursement of the ABET team’s actual travel expenses – Travel expenses include but are not limited to roundtrip airfare, lodging, transportation, meals, international calls, visa costs and travel insurance (both medical and security).
 Please note that ABET permits its volunteers to travel business class when international flights are greater than eight hours in total (layovers included), or if one leg alone is six (6) hours or more.

 - Additional support for ensuring safety and security of the ABET team – This may include but is not limited to airport pick-up, escort and daily ground transportation between each of the visit locations (i.e. campuses, hotel and airport).